LinusFresz/python-WCA/README.md

 # python

-A lot of cool stats for the WCA-database done by Linus!
+A lot of cool stats for the WCA-database done by me, Linus!
 Mostly Python + SQL.

 Look at 'SQL-collection' for some cool SQL-queries you can use on your own.

 ## Setup

 In order to use most of the files, you need a database connection.
-Since Linus does not want to disclose his private connection details to you, you need to create a static config.
+Since I do not want to disclose my private connection details to you, you need to create a static config.

 Create directory `static` in project root and add `config.py` with the following dictionary contents: